einola/NFR_template/README.md

 In addition to general formatting, the class file also contains counters and commands for work packages (`\workpackage`) and tasks (`\task`), as well as reference commands (`\wpref` and `\tskref`).
 There are also counters and environments for objectives (`objective`), hypotheses (`hypothesis`), and research questions (`resq`).
 The environments have starred (`*`) alternatives which are not numbered.
 The number prefix can be changed by passing an alternative prefix to the environment.

 I have also included four bibliography styles to work with the natbib package.
 All four aim to reduce the length of the bibliography that's produced.
 The styles `shortnat` and `veryshortnat` are for author-year references, while `shortnum` and `veryshortnum` are for numbered references.
 See an example of how to produce Nature-like references in the "Template" file.
+The directory `jabbrv_styles` contains these four style files but with support for the [jabbrv package](https://github.com/compholio/jabbrv).

 This template is based on my ERC LaTeX class, available [here](https://github.com/einola/ERC_template).